growthspark/gs-starter-theme/readme.md

-# Growth Spark Starter Theme v1.1 - Features Overview
+# Growth Spark Starter Theme v1.2 - Features Overview

 ## Auto-Includer

-Version 1.1 introduces an Auto-Include feature which will automatically include() PHP files placed in the /includes/ folder or in the root of any direct sub-directories of that folder(ie /includes/folder-name).
+The Auto-Include feature will automatically include() PHP files placed in the /includes/ folder or in the root of any direct sub-directories of that folder(ie /includes/folder-name).

 This helps reduce clutter in the functions.php file and eliminates the need to manually include each new file in functions.php.